steventheworker/recents-macos/README.md

 **Permissions:** requires "Full Disk Access" to access recents file(s)

-### protip: @ end of Settings -> Control Center, you can increase up to 50 recent items
+### Protip: @ end of Settings -> Control Center, you can increase up to 50 recent items

-# note: you should make your changes WITH the target application QUIT
+# note: in most cases you need to quit the (target) application in order for changes to persist

 ![App Exposé goes from 3 recent items to 1. (via deletion)](preview.png)